The NAPAMA 2016-2017 Study of the Touring Performing Arts

 The NAPAMA 2016-2017 Study of the Touring Performing Arts is a market research project initiated by the volunteer NAPAMA Board of Directors.
 One of the key tenants of NAPAMA’s vision is to build and share knowledge, and through this research effort, NAPAMA is seeking to share information with the field.
 Information about trends in the field and touring artistic work specifically can help artists, agent/managers, and presenters with their short and long range planning, understand competition and benchmarks within their niche of the industry, and consider the value of investments like showcasing and conferencing.

-The survey, designed and administered through Surveymonkey.com, will remain open through February of 2017.
+The survey, designed and administered through Surveymonkey.com, will remain open through March 22, 2017.
 The volunteer Survey team included NAPAMA President and producer David Wannen, NAPAMA Board Secretary and presenter Hank Knerr, NAPAMA Board member and agent/manager Andrew Delicata, and NAPAMA member and self-represented artist Warren Hammond.

 The survey was launched November 30, 2016.
 Reminder emails have been sent at weekly intervals.
 As of January 2017, 5920 unique email invitations were sent out to performing arts professionals primarily sourced from conference attendees from the past 5 years to Association of Performing Arts Professionals (formerly Association of Performing Arts Presenters), Performing Arts Exchange, Arts Midwest, and Western Arts Alliance.
 Distribution was aided by the help of State Presenters consortia, CAPACOA, and other performing arts service organizations, including the NAPAMA membership itself.